Freedom, Councils, and Schism

-When several of the greatest difficulties arose, they were settled by what is called an ecumenical council.
-I won’t go into the details of each council, but the purpose was to ensure every voice was heard, truth prevailed, and that the true Church remained one.
+When several of the greatest difficulties arose, they were settled by what is called an Ecumenical Council.
+I won’t go into the details of each council, but the purpose was to ensure every voice was heard, truth prevailed, and that the true Church remained united.
 Councils displayed a somewhat democratic process that the Church hierarchy practiced.
-Each bishop was in charge of a small region.
-There were hundreds of bishops; and every one of them was given the opportunity to voice support or opposition to whatever the issue at hand was.
-They would then vote, and each bishop would cast his vote.
+Each bishop was in charge of a small region, and when a council was convened, bishops were summoned to represent their region.
+Discussions were often lively.

 The East-West Schism divided the once united Church into the Roman Catholic Church in the West and the Eastern Orthodox Church in the East.
 This schism was due to several factors such as political, cultural, linguistic, and physical separation from the deterioration of the Roman Empire.
-However, the most significant factors were likely doctrinal: a change in the Church’s Creed unilaterally enforced by Rome and a reinvention of ecclesiology to make papal authority universal to every Christian.
+However, the most significant factors were ecclesiastical and doctrinal: papal authority and a change to the Constantinople-Nicene Creed (which everyone had previously agreed not to change).